-licenses or conditional use permits, may in application be overbroad and result in violations of the FHA and ADA.22 Additionally, regulations which require registry of housing for protected classes, including recovery residences, have been invalidated by federal courts.23 Further, federal courts have enjoined state action that is predicated on discriminatory local government decisions.24
+21 Oxford House, Inc. v.
+Town of Babylon, 819 F. Supp.
+1179, 1182 (E.D.N.Y.
+1993).
+STORAGE NAME: h0021.CFSS DATE: 2/9/2015 and ADA.22 Additionally, regulations which require registry of housing for protected classes, including recovery residences, have been invalidated by federal courts.23 Further, federal courts have enjoined state action that is predicated on discriminatory local government decisions.24

-State and local governments have the authority to enact regulations, including housing restrictions, which serve to protect the health and safety of the community.25 However, this authority may not be used as a guise to impose additional restrictions on protected classes under the FHA.26 Further, these regulations must not single out housing for disabled individuals and place requirements which are different and unique from the requirements for housing for the general population.27 Instead, the FHA
+State and local governments have the authority to enact regulations, including housing restrictions, which serve to protect the health and safety of the community.25 However, this authority may not be used as a guise to impose additional restrictions on protected classes under the FHA.26 Further, these regulations must not single out housing for disabled individuals and place requirements which are different and unique from the requirements for housing for the general population.27 Instead, the FHA and ADA require that a reasonable accommodation be made when necessary to allow a person with a qualifying disability equal opportunity to use and enjoy a dwelling.28 The governmental entity bears the

-23 Recovery Residence Report, supra footnote 6.
+23 Recovery Residence Report, supra footnote 4.
 Nevada Fair Housing Center, Inc., v.
 Clark County, et. al., 565 F. Supp.
 2d 1178, (D. Nev.
 2008) (Invalidating state statute requiring Nevada State Health Department to operate a registry of group homes); See, Human Resource Research and Management Group, 687 F. Supp.
 2d 237, (Court held that defendant-city failed to show that the requirement of registration, inspection and background checks was narrowly tailored to support a legitimate government interest); Community Housing Trust et. al., v.
 Department of Consumer and Regulatory Affairs et. al., 257 F. Supp.
 2d 208, (D.C.
 Cir.
 2003) (Court held that the zoning administrators classification of plaintiff-facility, requiring a certificate of occupancy rose to discriminatory practice under FHA).
 See, e.g., City of Edmonds v.
 Oxford House et. al., 574 U.S. 725 (1995) (City's restriction on composition of family violated FHAA); Safe Haven Sober Houses LLC, et. al., v.
 City of Boston, et. al., 517 F. Supp.
 2d 557, (D. Mass.
 2007); United States v.
 City of Chicago Heights, 161 F. Supp.
 2d 819, (N.D.
-Ill.
+III.
 2001) (City violated FHA by requiring inspection for protected class housing that was not narrowly tailored to the protection of disabled); Human Resource Research and Management Group, 687 F. Supp.
 2d 237, (Court held that the city's purported interest in the number of facilities, in relation to the zoning plan, was not a legitimate government interest.
 Further to this, the court found that there was insufficient evidence to justify action by the city in relation to the protection of this class.
 The city also failed to justify the requirement for a 24 hour staff member, certified by the New York State Office of Alcoholism and Substance Abuse Services).